Very Nice: Kazakhstan’s Air Astana Orders Up To 18 Boeing 787-9s

 As I’ve said repeatedly, Central Asia is a fascinating area of the world, including for aviation.
 I’d argue that Air Astana is by far the region’s most well run carrier.
 The airline has a modern fleet, great operational reliability, a solid onboard product, and the company even does reasonably well financially.

 I’ve enjoyed my flights on Air Astana in the past, and have been wanting to fly the carrier’s new A321LRs, though I’ve been waiting for the airline to take delivery of its initial batch of Dreamliners before doing so.
-The first three 787s are intended to replace the 767s, and then it seems the additional up to 15 787s will be used for incremental growth, if/when they’re delivered.
+The first three 787s are intended to replace the 767s, and then it seems the additional 787s will be used for incremental growth, though that’s still six plus years down the road.

 I wish we’d see Air Astana partner with more airlines, whether it comes in the form of joining an alliance, or at least having more loyalty collaborations.
-Basically, I’m just looking for a way to redeem miles for the carrier’s business class, rather than paying cash. 😉
+You’d think Air Astana would be a great fit for one of the global alliances, given that no Central Asian carrier currently belongs to one.
+Basically, I’m just looking for a way to redeem miles for the carrier’s business class, rather than paying cash… is that too much to ask for? 😉

 Air Astana has quite the modern fleet at this point